dladd/pyFormex/sphinx/tutorial.rst

    Make sure you are using an editor that understands Python code.
 Most modern editors will give you syntax highlighting and help with indentation.

-* The template script shows the typical layout of a |pyformex| script:
+* The template script shows the typical layout of a pyFormex script:

   - The script starts with a line ``#!/usr/bin/env pyformex``.
   - Then comes a multiline documentation string, contained between two ``"""`` delimiters.
-Read it: it repeats this instructions on how a legal
-    |pyformex| script should be structured.
+Read it: it repeats this instructions on how a legal pyFormex script should be structured.
-  - Next are the |pyformex| instructions: in this case there's only one line.
+  - Next are the pyFormex instructions: in this case there's only one line.
   - The script ends with a comment line ``# End``.
 We recommend you to do this also.
 It serves as a warning for inadvertent truncation of your file.

-* In the status bar at the bottom of the |pyformex| GUI, you will now see the name of the script, together with a green dot.
-This tells you that the script has been recognized by the system as a
-  |pyformex| script, and is ready to run.
+* In the status bar at the bottom of the pyFormex GUI, you will now see the name of the script, together with a green dot.
+This tells you that the script has been recognized by the system as a pyFormex script, and is ready to run.

 * Execute the script by selecting the :menuselection:`File --> Play` menu option, or by just pushing the |button-play| button in the